 For the inspection of this requirement, the inspector(s) should review a sample of training records associated with the annual tactical qualification course to verify that armed personnel successfully qualify with a minimum passing score of 80 percent, prior to being assigned armed response duties.

-Verify, that the an annual tactical qualification course that simulates site-specific conditions under which assigned personnel are required to carry out their assigned duties.
+Verify, through observation, that the licensee conducts an annual tactical qualification course that simulates site-specific conditions under which assigned personnel are required to carry out their assigned duties.
 (10 CFR Part 73, App.
 B, Sec.
 VI, F.2)

 Specific Guidance